twgenaux/twgenaux.github.io/MessageFormats/MessageFormats.md

 L|1|N
 ```

-An ASTM message is an ordered list of lines, called records.
+An ASTM message is an ordered list of lines called records.
 A record is an ordered list of fields.
-Fields are separated by a Field Separator, in this case a pipe character is used (|).
+A Field Separator separates fields; in this case, a pipe character is used (|).
 Each record starts with a Record Type ID, such as O, for the Order record.
 The Record Type ID identifies what data is contained in each record.

 Let's begin with an ASTM Order record with just the essential parts and nothing else.